jofri/jofri/README.md

 Frontend / Full-stack software engineer, experienced with all things JavaScript and a background in marketing strategy.
 Expert in Javascript, Node, Next.js, React and MongoDB.

 In my spare time I try to indulge my right-brain by cooking, music and coming up with wacky tech projects.
+I have lived & worked in San Francisco, New York, Stockholm and London.
 I’m originally from Sweden but don’t worry, I come pre-assembled.

 ### What I've been up to